Nina Dobrev Rocks Pigtails While Getting Down On All Fours In A Revealing Swimsuit

 "We miss you Elena," one user wrote, referencing her Vampire Diaries character.

-“THE HAIR LOOKS SO GOOD,” another added.
+"THE HAIR LOOKS SO GOOD," added another.

-“This is a total mood and I am here for it,” a third follower wrote.
+"This is a total mood and I am here for it," a third follower chimed in.

-“The pigtails oh my god I can’t,” a fourth commented.
+"The pigtails oh my god I can't," gushed a fourth fan.

-The comments section also filled up with hundreds of emoji which included the heart-eyed smiley face, palm tree, and crown as fans called her their “queen.”
+The comments section also filled up with hundreds of emoji, including the heart-eyed smiley face, palm tree, and crown as fans called her their "queen."

 Nina also stunned her millions of followers last month when she posed in a see-through skirt and turtleneck shirt.
-In her caption of the post, she noted that she was wearing Dior for what was a very chic look.
-The skirt revealed she was wearing nothing underneath and her bum was only covered by the panty portion of her turtleneck bodysuit.
-She twirled in circles when the pics were snapped, which made the skirt flow in the wind for some artsy snapshots.
-Her fans absolutely loved the ensemble and granted the post over two million double taps.
+In that caption, she noted she was wearing Dior for what was a very chic look.
+The skirt revealed she had on nothing underneath and her bum was only covered by the panty portion of her turtleneck bodysuit.
+She twirled in circles when the pics were snapped, which made the skirt flow in the wind for some artsy images.
+Her fans absolutely loved the ensemble and granted the post over 2 million double taps.